 Being a small city, Columbia does not have a public transit system used by locals to get to and from work.

-In terms of college education, Columbia is nearly on par with the US average for all cities of 21.84%: 19.38% of adults 25 and older in Columbia have a bachelor's degree or advanced degree.
+The percentage of adults in Columbia who are college-educated is close to the national average for all communities of 21.84%: 19.83% of the adults in Columbia have a bachelor's degree or advanced degree.

+Columbia is a somewhat ethnically-diverse city.
 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include English, German, Irish, European, and Scots-Irish.
+Important ancestries of people in Columbia include English, German, Irish, Scots-Irish, and Croatian.

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and Polish.